-Homework Club
+Homework Support

-Our Homework Club is a supportive and encouraging environment for students to improve homework, have support with revision and complete extra tasks/activities to aid progress.
-The club takes place after school in the HUB, where students have a quiet, structured place to work independently and can also be offered support from staff where needed.
-Students attend after they are recommended to do so by their class teachers, tutors or parents and can attend the club for one to five days a week.
+Our Homework Support sessions provide a supportive and encouraging environment for students to improve homework, have support with revision and complete extra tasks/activities to aid progress.
+The sessions take place after school in the Hub, where students have a quiet, structured place to work independently and can also be offered support from staff where needed.
+Students attend after they are recommended to do so by their class teachers, tutors or parents and can attend for one to four days a week.
 Parents are contacted for all referrals and suitable days to attend are mutually agreed.